-Entities to issue fixed amount subawards.15 NTIA has advised Eligible Entities to proceed with issuing fixed amount subawards, and that exceptions or adjustments will apply to these subawards.16 As such, the Puerto Rico Broadband Program wishes to avail its subrecipients of the 2 CFR Par 200 exceptions and adjustments that NTIA applies in the BEAD Program.
-Should any revisions to this Initial Proposal be needed to accomplish this, the Puerto Rico Broadband Program would like an opportunity to make those revisions.
+Like the U.S. Treasury's guidance, NTIA is proposing exceptions to certain provisions of the Federal Uniform Guidance that would apply to the BEAD Program, including the above flexibility for Eligible Entities to issue fixed amount subawards.
+NTIA has advised Eligible Entities to proceed with issuing fixed amount subawards, and that exceptions or adjustments will apply to these subawards.
+As such, the Puerto Rico Broadband Program wishes to avail its subrecipients of the aforementioned exceptions and adjustments to the Federal Uniform Guidance that NTIA applies in the BEAD Program.
+Should any revisions to this Initial Proposal be needed to accomplish this objective, the Puerto Rico Broadband Program would like an opportunity to make those revisions.